rick-heig/nvme_csd/platforms/cm3588/README.md

 - eMMC Flash: 0GB/64GB eMMC, at HS400 mode
 - ...

+# Running instructions

+For running the CSD follow the instructions on the main [README](../../README.md). **Only use 1 or 2 threads** because only 2 PCIe DMA engines are available and extra threads will use the general DMA gives errors when used at the same time as the PCIe DMAs.

 # Setting up a development environment

 These are the instructions to setup Linux and the CSD firmware for the FriendlyElec CM3588+NAS kit.
 The Linux kernel and RootFS are built with buildroot.